HowestX/howestx-docs/final.md

 We will now evaluate the edX platform according to criteria specified by Howest.

+### Evaluation

-### Is the platform user friendly?
+#### Is the platform user friendly?

-EdX as a platform is very user friendly.
+edX as a platform is very user friendly.
 For students it has a very nice user interface that allows them to quickly find what they need.
 Teachers can easily create, manage and share courses.

-### Can the platform be put in production easily?
+#### Can the platform be put in production easily?

-This is where the most issues will be found.
-EdX is an immensely complex system that is difficult to set up.
-Furhermore when we tried to setup a named release, it kept failing to deploy.
-EdX was also developed with AWS in mind, not really offering a lot of support for Azure.
+This is where the most issues will be found. edX is an immensely complex system that is difficult to set up.
+Furhermore when we tried to setup a named release, it kept failing to deploy. edX was also developed with AWS in mind, not really offering a lot of support for Azure.

-### Is the platform still being developed?
+#### Is the platform still being developed?

 There is still a very healthy and active development going on.
 When checking the github page we generally see commits that are 2-3 hours old.
 More and more people are also starting to use edX and there are eve  consultants who are specializing in this platform.

-### Is the future of the platform certain?
+#### Is the future of the platform certain?

-EdX has an immense userbase and a lot of big organisations like MIT and Harvard backing it up.
+edX has an immense userbase and a lot of big organisations like MIT and Harvard backing it up.
 Google trends is also showing a positive trend.

-### Are others also using the platform?
+#### Are others also using the platform?

 Yes, it's a very widely used platform.
 A lot of major intitutions have opted for edX as their MOOC platform of choice.
 It also boasts more than 3 million users (as of 2014).

-### Is it easy to adapt the platform?
+#### Is it easy to adapt the platform?

 It's a very big and complex platform, adapting it is not an easy matter.
 Somtimes simply finding the correct files to work in can be a task on it's own.
 However, there is plenty of very detailed documentation and a very active and helpful community that should alleviate most issues.

-### Is is easy to set up a development environment?
+#### Is is easy to set up a development environment?

 In order to set up a development environment, vagrant is preferrable.
 On Linux and Mac this is an easy thing to use, but on Windows it has proven to be very difficult.
 It's also very fragile and can break easily, requiring you to reset the development environment.

-### Is the platform maintainable?
+#### Is the platform maintainable?

 Once the development environments are set up, maintaining is easy.
 The back-end and front-end are fully seperated and fully pluggable, leading to easy development.

-### Is there internationalisation within the platform?
+#### Is there internationalisation within the platform?

-EdX provides internationalisation that is a breeze to set up.
+edX provides internationalisation that is a breeze to set up.
 You can make use of a simple web interface.
 It makes use of transifex to obtain it's translations.
 Sadly, dutch is not yet translated.

-### Can we monetise the platform?
+#### Can we monetise the platform?

 Yes, it's possible to ask money for verified certificates.
 This model has workde for organisations such as edx.org, MongoDB university,...

-### Can we brand the platform?
+#### Can we brand the platform?

 It's possible to brand the entire platform, there is no dependance on edX for this matter.
 It's also very easy to do this.

-### Is there paid support?
+#### Is there paid support?

 No paid support is offered, however edX provides some support to any organisation looking to set up their own fork.
 The community is also a source of help just like the excellent documentation.
 If necessary there are even paid consultants specialised in edX.

-### What are the possibiltie for the future?
+#### What are the possibilities for the future?

 This platform can certainly be used as a base to develop upon.
 There is a lot that can be done with interactivity, Azure Active Directory can be integrated and courses could be published on edx.org .
 The next named release is to be called `Cypress` and will be released between July 15th and 20th with a first release candidate planned for June 26th.
 It will allegedly contain changes in social profile, 3rd party auth and single sign on, among other features.
 The 3rd party auth and single sign on are looking very interesting, as they would fit Howest's needs perfectly.

-EdX also offers an open source mobile app that could be adapted to Howest's needs.
+edX also offers an open source mobile app that could be adapted to Howest's needs.
 More on the mobile app: http://edx-installing-configuring-and-running.readthedocs.org/en/latest/mobile.html

+### Final conclusion

+Is the edX platform ready for adoption with Howest?
+We believe the answer to be "yes", as long as the following conditions are met:

+* Howest's IT team needs to be educated on the use of git, Vagrant, Python, Django and Ansible,
+* Howest's teaching team needs to be trained to use the full capacity of edX Studio. edX Studio is very intuitive, but to use it to its full capacity, we believe training is in order,
+* The platform should be hosted on AWS to ensure low-latency.